We’re so happy you’re here and hope to see you in

 Absolutely!
 We love having children in worship!
 We encourage families and children to attend worship together to experience God as a family through the music, message, and prayers.

 We have our very own PrayGround at the front of the church where kids are welcome to join our Youth Director, Rebekah, during the service for quiet activities and to learn about worship in ways they can see and understand.
-For those kids who would prefer staying with their family, we have an activity center at the main entrance to the church, complete with books, crayons, and soft toys to bring to their seat.
+For those kids who would prefer staying with their family, we have books, crayons, and soft toys that they can take from the PrayGround to bring to their seat.
 All kids are invited up to join us for a Children's Message each week prior to the sermon that reflects and makes sense of the day’s lessons.
 We also have an unstaffed nursery off of our Lower Level Fellowship Hall (directly beneath the sanctuary) equipped with an audio feed of the worship service for the times when a little more privacy or play space is needed.

 Yes!
 We mean it when we say that we welcome and serve all people regardless of age, race, gender, marital status, sexual orientation or identity, social class, spiritual background, physical or mental challenge, homelessness, or former incarceration.
 Whatever your walk in life, together we walk with Jesus.

 Each Sunday between services (10:00 am to 11:00 am) we hold a variety of fellowship and education sessions for people of all ages!

 Our fellowship hour between services is in the room directly beneath the sanctuary for you to enjoy conversation, connection, and refreshments.
 During this time we also celebrate special events and hear special presentations from our community members and young adults.